Before the official kick-off, three all-day workshops will be held, as well as an afternoon meet-and-greet with fun networking opportunities.

-SEJ requires that you not share your Whova log-in information.
+SEJ requires that you not share your Whova log-in information or the invite code.

 Note: All information is subject to change.

 All sessions, as well as registration, exhibits and breaks, will take place at BSU’s Student Union Building, 1700 W. University Drive, Boise, ID 83725, unless otherwise indicated.

 The bar opens early, so grab a drink and mingle.
 Chat with colleagues and network with sources and then settle in for dinner with some serious show-and-tell about the remarkable Idaho conservation story.
 Stay tuned for details.

 Advance registration is required for all Thursday tours.
 Attendance on each tour is strictly limited, so registering early is important.
 Departure times will vary, but all Thursday tours will return to the BSU Student Center about 5:00 p.m.
 Planning is still underway, so please check back here or keep up to date by subscribing to our Annual Conference email list.

 5:00 – 9:00 p.m.